 Options Pricing & Greeks (Black–Scholes)

-Get theoretical price, Delta, Gamma, Theta (per calendar day), Vega (per 1%), Rho (per 1%), break-even, and a payoff chart.
-If you know market premium but not volatility, leave σ blank and enter the option price — the calculator solves implied volatility and updates all outputs.
+Get theoretical price, Δ, Γ, Θ (per calendar day), Vega (per 1%), Rho (per 1%), break-even and a payoff chart.
+If you know the market premium but not σ, leave it blank and provide the option price—the calculator solves implied volatility and updates all outputs.

 Inputs